 Sometimes cash surpluses are of a longer term nature, such as core revenue balances, net creditors, accrued reserves and the PFI Sinking Fund.
 These balances can be used to cover financing requirements where long-term interest rates make it less cost effective to use long term loans.
 If longer term cash balances are not required in lieu of borrowing, these will be placed on deposit.
 However, it may sometimes be prudent to place these monies in MMFs or, for larger amounts, with external cash managers to improve the returns.
-The council currently has £10m invested over 1 year.
-It is considered prudent to increase this to £15m subject to the endorsement of the Council's treasury management panel.
-Given the additional freedoms for investment opportunities, the possibility of having treasury advisors will continue to be explored.
+The council currently has £15m invested over 1 year.
+It is considered prudent and advantageous given the economic outlook to increase this to £20m subject to the endorsement of the council's treasury management panel.